 - Housing benefits

 Government of Canada has a really amazing tool to help finding benefits which is called Benefits finder.
-I recommend you using this tool to find all the benefits you might be able to take advantage of.
+I recommend using this tool to find all the benefits you might be eligible for.

 Don’t Let the Charming Salespeople Sell You Stuff or Services

 This is one of the very important things to always consider.
-Yes, most people are honest, but they work for a commission, so they need to bring clients or sell products to make money.
-Don’t get overwhelmed or intimidated by these sales techniques.
+Yes, most people are honest, but they work for a commission, and they need to bring clients or sell products to make money.
+Don’t feel overwhelmed or intimidated by these sales techniques.

-If someone is trying to sell you something really hard, that thing is probably not good.
-If they had enough clients, they won’t go spend hours trying to find new ones.
-This means they don’t have enough people joining via referrals or recommendations, so they need to hire people to get clients.
+If someone is trying to sell you something really hard, that thing is probably not too good.
+This usually means they don’t have enough clients joining via referrals or recommendations, so they need to hire people to get more clients.

-You might find people offering services from the time you land in the airport.
-This can be phone plans or credit cards and anything in between.
-You can also have people knocking at your door trying to sell you products like Cable or Internet.
+You might find people offering services from the time you land at the airport.
+This can be phone plans, credit cards, or anything in between.
+You can also have people knocking at your door trying to sell you products like cable TV or internet.